 Sept.
 11, 2020 – Journalists at The Hilton Head Island Packet and Beaufort Gazette newspapers made history Thursday evening, when President and Editor Brian Tolley announced the company would voluntarily recognize their union — The Packet/Gazette Guild.
 This is the first voluntary recognition by a McClatchy publication in recent years.

-The news came less than 48 hours after union organizers announced Wednesday morning that they were taking steps to become the state’s first active newspaper union by seeking representation by The Washington-Baltimore News Guild, Local 32035 of the NewsGuild-CWA.
+The news came less than 48 hours after union organizers announced Wednesday morning that they were taking steps to become South Carolina’s first active newspaper union by seeking representation by The Washington-Baltimore News Guild, Local 32035 of the NewsGuild-CWA.

 “We will move forward together with our newsroom colleagues at The Island Packet and Beaufort Gazette to voluntarily recognize the union they have proposed.
 This pathway allows us to accelerate the process of starting negotiations,” Tolley tweeted on Thursday evening.